madiator/smarter.github.io/_posts/2021-01-23-choose-rationality.markdown

 > The quality of being based on or in accordance with reason or logic.

-Now that is a pretty straightforward definition.
-So why can we not use reason or logic to be rational?
+That's a pretty straightforward definition!
+So why can't we just use reason or logic to be rational?

 ### Should we buy the lottery?
 Let's consider the act of buying the lottery ticket.
 If you want to make a rational decision about buying the lottery, here are a few steps you might want to consider: